-11.1 Right of entry
+11.2 Right of entry

-11.1.1 Authorised industrial officer
+11.2.1 Authorised industrial officer

-- (a) An "Authorised industrial officer" is any Union official holding a current authority issued by the Industrial Registrar. - (b) Right of entry is limited to workplaces where the work performed falls within the registered coverage of the Union.
+- (a) An "authorised industrial officer" is any (relevant) Union official holding a current authority issued by the Industrial Registrar. - (b) Right of entry is limited to workplaces where the work performed falls within the registered coverage of the (relevant) Union.

-11.1.2 Entry procedure
+11.2.2 Entry procedure

-- (a) The authorised industrial officer is entitled to enter the workplace during normal business hours as long as: - (i) the authorised industrial officer alerts the employer or other person in charge of the workplace to their presence; and - (ii) shows their authorisation upon request. - (b) Clause 11.1.2(a)(i) does not apply if the authorised industrial officer establishes that the employer or other person in charge is absent. - (c) A person must not obstruct or hinder any authorised industrial officer exercising their right of entry. - (d) If the authorised industrial officer intentionally disregards a condition of clause 11.1.2 the authorised industrial officer may be treated as a trespasser.

-11.1.3 Inspection of records

-- (a) An authorised industrial officer is entitled to inspect the time and wages record required to be kept under section 366 of the Act. - (b) An authorised industrial officer is entitled to inspect such time and wages records of any former or current employee except if the employee: - (i) is ineligible to become a member of the Union; or - (ii) is a party to a QWA or ancillary document, unless the employee has given written consent for the records to be inspected; or - (iii) has made a written request to the employer that they do not want their record inspected. - (c) The authorised industrial officer may make a copy of the record, but cannot require any help from the employer. - (d) A person must not coerce an employee or prospective employee into consenting, or refusing to consent, to the inspection of their records by an authorised industrial officer.
+- (a) The authorised industrial officer is entitled to enter the workplace during normal business hours as long as: - (i) the authorised industrial officer alerts the Employer or other person in charge of the workplace to their presence; and - (ii) shows their authorisation upon request. - (b) Clause 11.2.2(a)(i) does not apply if the authorised industrial officer establishes that the Employer or other person in charge is absent. - (c) A person must not obstruct or hinder any authorised industrial officer exercising their right of entry. - (d) If the authorised industrial officer intentionally disregards a condition of clause 11.2.2 the authorised industrial officer may be treated as a trespasser. - 11.2.3 Inspection of records - (a) An authorised industrial officer is entitled to inspect the time and wages record required to be kept under section 366 of the Act. - (b) An authorised industrial officer is entitled to inspect such time and wages records of any former or current employee except if the employee: - (i) is ineligible to become a member of the (relevant) Union; or - (ii) is a party to a QWA or ancillary document, unless the employee has given written consent for the records to be inspected; or - (iii) has made a written request to the Employer that the employee does not want their record inspected. - (c) The authorised industrial officer may make a copy of the record, but cannot require any help from the Employer. - (d) A person must not coerce an employee or prospective employee into consenting, or refusing to consent, to the inspection of their records by an authorised industrial officer.

-11.1.4 Discussions with employees
+11.2.4 Discussions with employees

-An authorised industrial officer is entitled to discuss with the employer, or a member or employee eligible to become a member of the Union:
+An authorised industrial officer is entitled to discuss with the Employer, or a member or employee eligible to become a member of the (relevant) Union.

-(a) matters under the Act during working or non-working time; and

-(b) any other matter with a member or employee eligible to become a member of the Union, during nonworking time.
+- (a) matters under the Act during working or non-working time; and - (b) any other matter with a member or employee eligible to become a member of the (relevant) Union during non-working time.

-11.1.5 Conduct
+11.2.5 Conduct